Bokume2/Bokume2/README.md

 # About me
-I'm a student of an university in Japan.
+I  am a student of an university in Japan.
 I **love** esoteric programming languages.

 <!--